 What I know about Halloween is that it is a pagan celebration of death with Irish origins and that it became hugely popular in most countries.
 I do know what it means to the majority of people but I don’t want to get into the meaning of it.
-Because what it means to children it’s entirely different.
+Because what it means to children it’s an entirely different story.

 My nearly three-year-old heard a children’s song about Halloween earlier this year and started asking what it was.
 The song was about dressing up, bats, spiders and candy.
-He asked about it and I told him it’s a holiday when people wear scary masks or costumes and go out in the street like this.
+He asked about it and I told him it’s a holiday and people wear scary masks or costumes and go door to door to ask for candy.
 I also said I didn’t like this holiday.
 He absolutely loved the idea and thought I wasn’t brave enough for it.
 He explained to me that monsters and ghosts only exist in books and that almost all of them are friendly and funny.
-(We once read a book at the library about a ghost who wanted to play but could only play hide-and-seek.)
-So my little boy decided to prove that there was nothing wrong with Halloween and be a friendly ghost when the time was right.
+(We have previously read a book at the library about a ghost who wanted to play but could only play hide-and-seek.)
+So my little boy wanted to prove to me that there was nothing wrong with Halloween and that he would be a friendly ghost when the time came.
 This happened in June.